ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Input Share Validation {#input-share-batch-validation}

 Validating an input share will either succeed or fail.
-In the case of failure, the input share is marked as invalid with a ReportShareError of type `vdaf-prep-error`.
+In the case of failure, the input share is marked as invalid with a corresponding ReportShareError error.

 The validation checks are as follows.